Our Favorite Trail Running Shoes

 [Added: We’ve added a full video review of the Patagonia Forerunner to the bottom of this article.]

-I’ll admit that Patagonia trail shoes I’d seen and tried on in the past looked like nothing more than light hikers with seemingly little design given to trail running.
+I’ll admit that Patagonia trail running shoes I’d seen and tried on in the past looked like nothing more than light hikers with seemingly little design given to trail running.
 The Forerunner even looks more like a shoe you’d see on a coffee shop patron rather than a fully realized trail shoe, but that is where the similarities to Patagonia’s previous trail models end.
 The Forerunner fit my foot like a glove right out of the box and the 9 ounces of shoe were barely noticed during my first run on technical trail.

 The Forerunner features a durable mesh upper surrounded by a breathable synthetic leather around the base and toe of the shoe.
 A well-cushioned, but not overly beefy, tongue provides enough protection for a traditional lacing system with fairly standard sized oval laces.
 The Forerunner does not have any overlays in the upper to provide added support, but the fit is fantastic with plenty of lockdown.
 The heel collar is well padded and the heel cup is fairly pliable.
 A synthetic leather overlay wraps around the back of the heel and the Forerunner does not have any toe bumper to speak of.
 To be honest, this has to be the simplest upper of a trail shoe that I’ve ever reviewed.